Asian shares slip, deepen weekly loss after hawkish Fed

 "What is pretty obvious is that the inflation genie is starting to sneak out of the bottle, and that will be a major driver of interest rates in the short to medium term," said James McGlew, executive director of corporate stockbroking at Argonaut in Perth.

-Hopes for a strong U.S. recovery pushed technology stocks higher on Thursday, lifting the Nasdaq Composite up 0.87%.
-But worries about inflation and higher rates weighed on the broader market, with the S&P 500 edging down 0.04%.
-The Dow Jones Industrial Average fell 0.62%.
+Hopes for a strong U.S. recovery pushed technology stocks higher on Thursday, lifting the Nasdaq Composite (.IXIC) up 0.87%.
+But worries about inflation and higher rates weighed on the broader market, with the S&P 500 (.SPX) edging down 0.04%.
+The Dow Jones Industrial Average (.DJI) fell 0.62%.

 "The Fed for a long time was sending a very strong signal that they were prioritising the labour market, and they want this broad, inclusive recovery and healing of the labour market and they're going to run the economy red-hot to get there," said Richard Franulovich, head of FX strategy at Westpac.